RESCUE: Retrieval Augmented Secure Code Generation: Method

 As shown in Figure~\ref{fig:vuln-fix-example} and Appendix~\ref{app:complete-vuln-fix-example}, security code examples may contain code logic (e.g., database connection, web scraping) that is not relevant to a target programming task at inference time.
 Such code logic may distract the LLM from generating functional code aligned with the target task.
 Therefore, we design a security-focused slicing method to extract concise code examples with only security-related program statements from raw code examples.

 \textsc{Rescue} begins by building a Program Dependence Graph (PDG) that captures how statements in the code depend on each other through both data and control dependence.
-From security patches, it identifies points of interest by treating deleted statements as indicators of vulnerable code and added statements as indicators of secure code.
+Based on the statements influenced by patches, it identifies points of interest by treating deleted statements as indicators of vulnerable code and added statements as indicators of secure code.
 Around these points, we perform bidirectional slicing to extract the relevant context: backward slicing traces the statements that influence the vulnerable or secure code, while forward slicing captures those that are affected by it.
 Finally, the sliced subgraphs from the vulnerable and secure versions are compared and complemented with missing context, resulting in two parallel, contextually complete code variants.
 Appendix~\ref{app:static-program-slicing} describes this security-focused slicing algorithm in detail.